-- The applicant should check the box marked "text" if the genealogy contains an appreciable substantial amount of text that is in the public domain, text that has been previously published, text that has been previously registered, or text owned by a third party. - The applicant should check the box marked "photograph(s)," if the genealogy contains an appreciablea substantial number of photos that are in the public domain, photos that have been previously published, photos that have been previously registered, or photos owned by a third party. - The applicant should check the box marked "artwork" if the genealogy contains an appreciablea substantial amount of artwork that is in the public domain, artwork that has been previously published, artwork that has been previously registered, or artwork owned by a third party.
+- The applicant should check the box marked "text" if the genealogy contains an appreciable amount of text that is in the public domain, text that has been previously published, text that has been previously registered, or text owned by a third party. - The applicant should check the box marked "photograph(s)," if the genealogy contains an appreciable number of photos that are in the public domain, photos that have been previously published, photos that have been previously registered, or photos owned by a third party. - The applicant should check the box marked "artwork" if the genealogy contains an appreciable amount of artwork that is in the public domain, artwork that has been previously published, artwork that has been previously registered, or artwork owned by a third party.

-If the genealogy contains an appreciable substantial amount of material that has been registered with the U.S. Copyright Office, the applicant should provide the registration number and the year that the registration was issued in the field marked Previous Registration.
-For additional guidance on completing this portion of the application, see Chapter 600, Sections 621.8(F).
+If the genealogy contains an appreciable amount of material that has been registered with the U.S. Copyright Office, the applicant should provide the registration number and the year that the registration was issued in the field marked Previous Registration.
+For additional guidance on completing this portion of the application, see Chapter 600, Section 621.8(F).

-If the genealogy appears to contain an appreciablea substantial amount of public domain material, previously published material, previously registered material, or material that is owned by another party, and if the applicant failed tocompleted the Author Created field but did not exclude thatthe unclaimable material from the claim, the registration specialist may add an annotation to the registration record, such as "Regarding authorshipauthor information and limitation of claim: registration does not extend to previously registered, previously published, public domain, or separately owned material, or to facts."
+If the genealogy appears to contain an appreciable amount of public domain material, previously published material, previously registered material, or material that is owned by another party, and if the applicant failed to exclude that material from the claim, the registration specialist may add an annotation to the registration record, such as "Regarding authorship information and limitation of claim: Registration does not extend to previously registered, previously published, public domain, or separately owned material, or to facts."